Clicky

 San Sebastián

-Festival Internacional de Jazz – July 20-25, 2026
+61 Festival Internacional de Jazz (Jazzaldia) – July 22-26, 2026

-San Sebastián’s prestigious jazz festival, now in its 59th edition, brings world-class musicians to venues throughout this beautiful coastal city.
-The program features both legendary artists and emerging talents performing in settings that range from the grand Teatro Victoria Eugenia to intimate clubs in the Parte Vieja (Old Town).
+San Sebastián’s prestigious jazz festival, now in its 61st edition, brings world-class musicians to venues throughout this beautiful coastal city, with 2026 headliners including Pat Metheny, Diana Krall, Herbie Hancock, Kamasi Washington, and Gregory Porter.
+The program features both legendary artists and emerging talents performing in settings that range from the grand Teatro Victoria Eugenia to intimate clubs in the Parte Vieja (Old Town) and outdoor stages along the iconic La Concha beach.
 The festival particularly emphasizes the cultural connections between American jazz traditions and European innovations, with many performances taking place in outdoor venues that take advantage of the city’s spectacular coastal setting.
 Educational components include masterclasses, workshops, and discussions with featured artists.
 For pilgrims on the Northern Route, this internationally renowned festival provides sophisticated cultural programming in one of Europe’s most beautiful coastal settings.
-Prestigious international jazz festival featuring world-class musicians in coastal venues from theaters to intimate clubs.
-Donostia Kultura

 Bilbao